Early Black Friday Deals: Which Stores Have The Best?

 Macy’s

-Macy’s has already added over 81,000 items to their early Black Friday section and it will take a long time to scroll through each one online.
+Macy’s has already added over 81,000 items to their early Black Friday section, so it will take a long time to scroll through each one online.
 Deals range from bundled sets to clothing to toys and more.
-Early shopping began on November 16 and deals are available in-store and online.
+Early shopping began on November 16, and deals are available in-store and online.
 The department store is expected to run their promotion through November 28.

 - Tools of the Trade Stainless Steel 13-Pc.
 Cookware Set, Created for Macy’s: $29.99 (Was $119.99)